ephithos/.github/profile/README.md

 - ✅ Calibration (Bayesian/TPE) + DSR/PBO validation live.
 - ✅ Signal Monitoring + Overlay Control (Shadow/Gated) production‑ready.
 - ✅ Local C# Agent fully integrated.
+- ✅ Headless background execution & user‑configurable CPU parallelism active.
 - 📅 Commercial release planned — Freemium / Professional / Enterprise tiers available.

 ---

 ## The One‑Sentence Takeaway

 > *"We do not sell you a backtest or a bot.
-We sell a statistical feedback system: you design the hypothesis, we validate it rigorously with PBO/DSR, we execute it faithfully with bit‑identical parity, and we correct it dynamically via an online φ‑overlay as the market evolves — without requiring you to write a single line of code to adapt it."*
+We sell a statistical feedback system: you design the hypothesis, we validate it rigorously with PBO/DSR, we execute it faithfully with bit‑identical parity (even when the UI is closed), and we correct it dynamically via an online φ‑overlay as the market evolves — without requiring you to write a single line of code to adapt it."*

 AlphaBoundary is built for traders who understand that edge is rare, fragile, and non‑stationary.
 It is the infrastructure of a quant desk, packaged for the independent professional.
 No data fees.
 No compute bills.
 No coding.
 Just statistical truth.